pglen/pyedpro/README.md

 column select, multiple clipboards, unlimited undo ... makes it an editor that I use every day.

-   This project's source is at - https://github.com/pglen/pyedpro
-     (also stored locally Please remove from your Makefile. -> git target)

   Working and tested platforms currently are:

         Win 7 ..
 Win 10 ...